Silas-Sui/CC_Lab/README.md

 # CC_Lab

+this is the live ver of it on GitHub: https://silas-sui.github.io/CC_Lab/

 this is the root of the very basic of my cclab folder

 if you see this on a url that looks like